luca-heltai/collaborative-science-2022-2023/notes/00_bash.md

 ### .bashrc and some fun

-At login `~/.bashrc` is executed.
+At login `~/.bashrc` or `~/.zshrc` are executed (depending or your shell type).
 You can edit it for things you want to change permanently, for example to set aliases:

 `alias pg='ping google.com'`